 Requests for research samples from the NASA lunar sample collection are carefully reviewed before allocation decisions are made.
-However, neither the Lunar Sample Curator, nor the Curator's advisory committee, the Curation and Analysis Planning Team for Extraterrestrial Materials (CAPTEM), has access to detailed research proposals that might have been submitted separately by the requestor to other parts of NASA or to other agencies.
+However, neither the Lunar Sample Curator, nor the Curator's advisory committee, the Astromaterials Allocation Review Board (AARB), formerly CAPTEM, has access to detailed research proposals that might have been submitted separately by the requestor to other parts of NASA or to other agencies.
 Therefore, to be successful, each lunar sample request must be as informative and self-contained as possible.
 Before submitting your sample request, be sure it contains all of the elements on the following checklist:

 1. Letter on PI's institutional letterhead.